xjaox/Electronic-Scoreboard/README.md

 # Electronic Scoreboard
-It's an application to show scoreboard on TV of the current fight class.
+It's an application to show scoreboard on TV of the current fight game.
 The scores are input by a judge.
 This is a simple Web Application developed in JavaScript language.